MAKING SALES CLASSES PAY OFF

 - Create key account plans in the sales classes to decrease sales cycle time by 2 months

-- Use the sales classes to create and gain salesperson buy-in to an enhanced sales process
+- Use the sales education program to create and gain salesperson buy-in to an enhanced sales process

 2).
-Establish Criteria for Selecting Sales Classes and Vendors
+Set Criteria for Sales Classes and Vendors

-To accomplish the goals set forth for your sales classes, appropriate criteria should be established.
+To accomplish the goals set forth for your sales education program, appropriate criteria should be established.
 Criteria several of our clients have established include:

-- The vendor and their sales classes are likely to achieve or exceed the expected results
+- The vendor and their sales workshops are likely to achieve or exceed the expected results

-- The sales classes are based on a sales process that isstomized to the company and industry.
+- The sales classes are based on a sales process that customized to the company and industry

 - The vendor has well-developed sales classes that have a track record of producing results

-- The facilitator of the sales classes (who has been interviewed) is likely to appear as credible and connects well with the sales staff
+- The facilitator of the sales workshops (who has been interviewed) is likely to appear as credible and connects well with the sales staff

-- The facilitator of the sales classes spends considerable time learning the client’s business, interviewing and observing the sales team, reviewing prior training, analyzing sales performance and metrics and interacting with company management
+- The facilitator of each sales workshop spends considerable time learning the client’s business, interviewing and observing the sales team, reviewing prior training, analyzing sales performance and metrics and interacting with company management

-- Leave-behind sales tools are provided in each of the sales classes so that salespeople can successfully use their newly-learned sales techniques
+- Leave-behind sales tools are provided in each sales education program so that salespeople can successfully apply their newly-learned sales techniques

-- A post-training sales coaching system and plan is provided so that sales techniques are successfully utilized on an ongoing basis
+- A post-training sales coaching system and sales education plan is provided so that sales techniques are successfully utilized on an ongoing basis

 - Complementary services, such as helping establish incentives for behavioral change or suggesting additional sales process measurements, are available to help boost the effectiveness of all sales classes

-Sales classes, based on detailed course outlines, that closely match a company’s needs are less likely to need a high degree of customization.
-Thus, the investment required to customize the programs should be modest.
-Some questions to ask when evaluating the compatibility of sales classes include:
+Sales classes that closely match a company’s needs are less likely to require a high degree of customization.
+Thus, the investment required to customize each sales course should be modest.
+Some questions to ask when evaluating the content relevancy of sales classes include:

-- Does the vendor have detailed outlines for each of their sales classes?
+- Does the vendor have detailed outlines for each sales workshop?

-- Do the classes correspond to the exact sales function of your sales team (e.g. inside B2B inbound sales, key account B2B sales, channel sales)?
+- Does the sales education program correspond to the exact sales function of your sales team (e.g. inside B2B inbound sales, key account B2B sales, channel sales)?

 - Have the sales classes already been customized to industries and sales cycles like yours?

-- Do the sales classes have options that are beneficial now or in the future (e.g. adding a negotiations module, including a module on selling via social networking)?
+- Do the sales workshops have options that are beneficial now or in the future (e.g. adding a negotiations module, including a module on selling via social networking)?